Skip to content

 -H "Authorization: Bearer eyJhbGc..."

 Refresh tokens.
 Access tokens are short-lived.
 When yours expires, exchange the refresh token for a new pair via POST /api/auth/refresh/.
-Refresh tokens rotate on every call — store the new one and discard the old.
+Refresh tokens rotate on every call, so store the new one and discard the old.

 Where to store tokens.
 In the browser, store the access token in memory (not localStorage) and the refresh token in an httpOnly cookie.
 For server-side scripts, treat both like any other secret: environment variables or a secrets manager, never committed to source control.

 API keys are long-lived credentials suitable for scripts, scheduled jobs, and machine clients.
 They can be passed two ways.
-The header form is preferred; the query-string form exists for tools that can’t easily set headers (notably ogr2ogr’s OAPIF: driver).
+The header form is preferred; the query-string form exists for tools that can’t easily set headers (notably ogr2ogr’s OAPIF: driver) and is deprecated for everything else (geolens#821), since a key in a URL lands in access and proxy logs.
+For which credential fits which client, and how each example sets the header (MapLibre transformRequest, the ArcGIS JS request interceptor, QGIS’s API Header authentication configuration, a DuckDB HTTP secret), start from the examples repo’s authentication section and the per-example READMEs.

 Header form (preferred):